ECP-VeloC/AXL/doc/README.md

 * AXL\_XFER\_ASYNC\_BBAPI - this method uses [IBM's Burst Buffer API](https://github.com/IBM/CAST) to transfer files.
 IBM's system software then takes over to move data in the background.
 It's actually using NVMeoF, reading data from the local SSD from a remote node, so that the compute node is not really bothered once started.

 * AXL\_XFER\_ASYNC\_DW - this method uses [Cray's Datawarp API](https://www.cray.com/products/storage/datawarp).

+* AXL\_XFER\_DEFAULT - Let AXL choose the fastest transfer type that is compatible with all VeloC transfers.
+This may or may not be the node's native transfer library.

+* AXL\_XFER\_NATIVE -  Use the node's native transfer library (like IBM Burst Buffer or Cray DataWarp) for transfers.
+These native libraries may or may not support all VeloC transfers.